Diary August 2019 Put-in-Bay Ohio Everything That Happened!

 Fri., Aug.
 2nd – There are plenty of people on the island enjoying a perfect-weather summer day.
 The I-LYA Sailboat Regatta begins.

 Mon., Aug.
 5th – Repairs begin on the North Bass Dock.
 The two-day Eco Tour of South Bass Island begins.
-This unique ramble and tour include over 32 fun nature- and history-related stops with docents along the way.
+This unique ramble and tour includes over 32 fun nature- and history-related stops with docents.
 Local artisans are at the Town Hall to sell their wares.

 Sat., Aug.
-10th – Former island residents Chip and Anne Wyant are on the island for a visit on this absolutely beautiful August Saturday.
-A gang from Fremont airport rents the ODNR’s Lake House on North Bass for the weekend and enjoy a cookout.
+10th – Former island residents Chip and Anne Wyant are visiting on this absolutely beautiful August Saturday.
+A gang from Fremont airport rents the ODNR’s Lake House on North Bass for the weekend and enjoys a cookout.
 There are about 20 planes parked along the side of the NBI runway at one point.

 Sun., Aug.
 11th – It’s another busy day on the islands.
 At the Boat House, Ben Dover and the Screamers are performing for the last time to benefit Alzheimer’s.
 With them on stage are the Reese Dailey Band and Bob Gatewood.
 At the ball diamond, Put-in-Bay fans see the Boardwalk’s hopes for this year’s softball championship end after the Kelleys Island team beats them 14 to 5 in the best of three series.
 Over on Middle Bass at the General Store, there a real luau for 75 people.
 Jill Warga waits on former OSU Coach Urban Meyer at Mossbacks.